n8n-io/n8n-docs/docs/integrations/builtin/credentials/brandfetch.md

 ## Using API Key

+To configure this credential, you'll need:

+- An **API Key**

-Refer to the [Brandfetch Create an Account documentation](https://docs.brandfetch.com/docs/apis#-create-an-account){:target=_blank .external-link} to generate an API key that can be used in your credential.
+Refer to the [Brandfetch Create an Account documentation](https://docs.brandfetch.com/docs/apis#-create-an-account){:target=_blank .external-link} to generate an API key.